Could cutting wheat from your diet unlock your health & energy?

 Don’t be tempted into thinking a muffin or cookie or cake is healthy because it doesn’t contain gluten.
 If it isn’t healthy WITH gluten, it’s probably not healthy without it either.

-Still see these types of foods as a treat, and try to keep them to a minimum.
-Being gluten-free isn’t a licence to eat with wild abandon!
+Still, see these types of foods as a treat, and try to keep them to a minimum.
+Being gluten-free isn’t a license to eat with wild abandon!

 And a Final Note: this isn’t just for those with Celiac Disease

 Reducing gluten is not just for people diagnosed with Celiac Disease (CD).
 Research published in BMC Medicine shows that there are many expressions of the immune response to gluten that can impact the body in very different ways to just those noted in CD patients.
 People can most certainly be gluten-sensitive without having celiac disease or gluten antibodies and still have inflammation and many other symptoms.

 1. International table of glycemic index and glycemic load